-Job training and assistance for persons who have been incarcerated.
+Tech Dump provides job training and assistance for persons who have been incarcerated.

 Twin Cities RISE! provides employers with skilled workers – primarily men from communities of color in the Twin Cities area – by training under- and unemployed adults for skilled jobs that pay a living wage.

 Ujamaa Place assists young African American men who are economically disadvantaged and have experienced repeated cycles of failure.